-Note that the $Q$-operator, which is the $\hbar$-analogue of the Hecke operator, is realized as a surface defect in the $\EN=2$ gauge theory created by coupling a two-dimensional $\EN=(2,2)$ gauged linear sigma model with the vev of the complex adjoint scalar turned on \cite{jnl}.
-Meanwhile, recall that in our $\EN=2$ gauge theoretical formulation of the ordinary Langlands correspondence \cite{Jeong:2023qdr}, the Hecke operator follows from the $\mathbf{H}$-observable which is defined by coupling the two-dimensional gauged linear sigma model with the same field contents but in the non-linear sigma model phase instead.
-Thus, we explain the relation between the $Q$-operator and the Hecke operator from a transition in the surface defect theory, where the two observables are distinguished by turning on either the vev of the complex adjoint scalar or the complexified FI parameter.
+Note that the $Q$-operator, which is the $\hbar$-analogue of the Hecke operator, is realized as a surface defect in the $\EN=2$ gauge theory created by coupling a two-dimensional $\EN=(2,2)$ gauged linear sigma model with the vev of the complex adjoint scalar turned on \cite{Jeong:2024hwf}.
+Meanwhile, recall that in our $\EN=2$ gauge theoretical formulation of the ordinary Langlands correspondence \cite{Jeong:2023qdr}, the Hecke operator follows from the $\mathbf{H}$-observable, which is defined by coupling the two-dimensional gauged linear sigma model with the same field contents but in the non-linear sigma model phase instead.
+Thus, we explain the relation between the $Q$-operator and the Hecke operator through a transition in the surface defect theory, where the two observables are distinguished by turning on either the vev of the complex adjoint scalar or the complexified FI parameter.
 This surface defect transition manifests as a Fourier transform between their observable expressions \cite{Jeong:2018qpc,Jeong:2023qdr}, which schematically reads

 This equation directly connects the $Q$-operator and the Hecke operator in their gauge theoretical realization.
 We emphasize that the contour $\CalC$ is explicitly given to pick up certain semi-infinite $\ve_1$-lattice of simple poles in the integrand.
-There are $N$ choices of the contour, corresponding to the $N$ choices of the vacuum at infinity of the two-dimensional non-linear sigma model, and also to the $N$ fundamental coweights of $PGL(N)$ each of which defines a Hecke operator.
-Also, the $\mathbf{Q}$-observable in the integrand is chosen out of $n$ inequivalent $\mathbf{Q}$-observables according to the domain of $y \in \BC^\times \setminus S$.
-In particular, the Fourier transform is not just a formal one but is evaluated to be a concrete convergent series.
+There are $N$ choices for the contour, corresponding to the $N$ choices of the vacuum at infinity of the two-dimensional non-linear sigma model, and also to the $N$ fundamental coweights of $PGL(N)$, each of which defines a Hecke operator.
+Additionally, the $\mathbf{Q}$-observable in the integrand is selected from $n$ inequivalent $\mathbf{Q}$-observables according to the domain of $y \in \BC^\times \setminus S$.
+In particular, the Fourier transform is not just a formal one but is evaluated as a concrete convergent series.